CycloneDX/cyclonedx.org/specification/overview/index.md

 Specific versions of CycloneDX can be specified by using the version parameter. i.e. `application/vnd.cyclonedx+xml; version=1.4`.

 The officially supported media type for Protocol Buffer format is `application/x.vnd.cyclonedx+protobuf`.

+### Recognized file patterns

+The following file names are conventionally used for storing CycloneDX BOM files -

+- `bom.json` for `JSON` encoded CycloneDX BOM files.
+- `bom.xml` for `XML` encoded CycloneDX BOM files.

+Alternatively, files that match the glob pattern below are also recognized -

+- `*.cdx.json` for `JSON` encoded CycloneDX BOM files.
+- `*.cdx.xml` for `XML` encoded CycloneDX BOM files.